 To diagnose a spinal cord injury, you must get a physical exam.
 In this exam, you will be tested on your sensitivity to touch for the doctor to see whether your arms and legs are still healthy.
 Furthermore, they will determine if you still have any muscle reflexes or strength.
 You may be asked to wear a cervical collar for immobilization purposes.

 The next step of a diagnosis is to get an X-ray on either your neck or back area.
 This will help the doctor figure out if your vertebrae are dislocated or fractured.
-However, there is still a chance of a spinal cord injury without having any injury done to the vertebrae.
-X-rays may also be able to determine if you have a tumor, infection, or intense arthritis.
+However, there is still a chance of a spinal cord injury without having any damage done to the vertebrae.
+X-rays may also show if you have a tumor, infection, or intense arthritis.

 The final step is to take a computed tomography (CT) scan.
-This will give the doctor a clearer view of your vertebrae.
-Generally, CT scans have better visuals compared to what X-rays have to offer.
+This will give the doctor a better view of your vertebrae.
+Generally, CT scans have greater visuals compared to what X-rays have to offer.
 Magnetic resonance imaging (MRI) scan is also another option to consider.
 This is an advanced approach to identifying a spinal cord injury.
-MRI excels at finding damage in soft tissues, such as the nerves, ligaments and intervertebral discs, and spinal cord.
+MRI excels at finding damage in soft tissues, such as the nerves, ligaments, intervertebral discs, and spinal cord.